 When Courtney Williams (Torsh CEO) first introduced you to the idea of designing Coaching Corner, what were your first thoughts?

 I thought it was a great idea.
 The TALENT platform we had was good, but I knew we could make it even better.
-From playing with TALENT, I was aware that some of the workflow needed to be addressed, and I knew we needed to be less tied to video observations.
+From playing with TALENT, I was aware that some of the workflow needed to be ed, and I knew we needed to be less tied to video observations.
 I also saw it as an opportunity to position Torsh better in the market.